cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 ## Typing Python code

-In this tutorial, we start with some comments on how to type Python code.
+This lecture is a tutorial whose objective is to get familiar with the way in which users interact with a Python kernel.
+This section comments how to type Python code.
+Before starting, a reminder: Python is **case sensitive**.

 Let us assume that you are working on Jupyter Qt Console.
-Before starting, a reminder: Python is **case sensitive**.
-F

-The console produces input prompts (such as `In[1]:`), where you can type a command and press *Return*.
-The console responds with the corresponding output (preceded by `Out[1]:`), an error message or no answer at all.
+The console produces **input prompts** (such as `In[1]:`), where you can type a command and press *Return*.
+The console responds with either the corresponding **output** (preceded by `Out[1]:`), an **error message** or no answer at all.
 Error messages are typically long and unfriendly.

 A simple example follows.
-Note the white space around the *plus* sign (`+`), which is ignored by the Python interpreter, but improves the **readability** of your code.
+Note the white space in the input, around the *plus* sign (`+`), which is ignored by the Python interpreter, but improves the **readability** of our code.

 ```
 In [1]: 2 + 2